UvaCsl/HemoCell/doc/user_guide/index.rst

      :width: 49%

 * Studying large simulation domains with large number of immersed particles.
-  These simulations are typically derived from pipe flow conditions, where the domain size, number of immersed particles, and flow conditions are varied.
+  These simulations are typically derived from straight channel flow conditions, where the domain size, number of immersed particles, and flow conditions are varied.
   These simulations can vary from quick running simulations on small hardware (desktop/workstation) to long lasting simulations on large HPC compute clusters with thousands of cores.
 Examples of smaller pipe flow cases are